-Project lead: SOSPPA will be the Project Lead and will provide the premises (land) for construction of the processing factories.
-SOSPPA operations management, led by SOSPPA Coordinator (Mr. Joseph Okalebo, B.Sc. in Social Work and Administration), will provide oversight to the project operations in consultation with the ExCom.
+Project lead: SOSPPA will be the Project Lead responsible for overall implementation of the components/activities and will provide the premises (land) for construction of the processing factories.
+SOSPPA operations management, led by SOSPPA Coordinator (Mr. Joseph Okalebo, B.Sc. in Social Work and

+Administration), will provide oversight to the project operations in consultation with the ExCom.
 SOSPPA will be accountable for the implementation of the project, coordination of partners, and day to day operations of the project.
-The Coordinator will, in close collaboration with CIP PMU, be responsible for overall implementation, financial and administrative oversight of the project, and will serve as principal liaison to World Bank as the SE.
+The Coordinator will, with technical support and financial oversight from CIP PMU, be responsible for overall implementation, financial and administrative oversight of the project, and will serve as principal liaison to World Bank as the SE.
 The Coordinator will represent the project and be responsible for managing all project staff, monitoring, and reporting of the project progress.
 The Coordinator will also be responsible for the monitoring of credit and weather insurance loan schemes.
 In addition, the project will hire trained and experienced professionals to manage key operations.
-They will include a puree processing manager (1), silage processing manager (1), marketing manager (1), accountant (1), agronomist (1), M&E coordinator, and field technical assistants (20).
+They will include a puree processing officer (1), silage processing officer (1), marketing officer (1), accountant (1), agronomist (1), M&E coordinator, and field technical assistants (20).
 These professionals will be competitively recruited.
-The SOSPPA ExCom including Mr. Gabriel Adipu (Chairman), Mr. Charles Oile (Secretary) and Ms. Florence Agujo (Treasurer) will provide general oversight to overall SOSPPA operations.
+SOSPPA's ExCom, including Mr. Gabriel Adipu (Chairman), Mr. Charles Oile (Secretary) and Ms. Florence Agujo (Treasurer), will provide general oversight to overall SOSPPA operations.